Skip to content

 If you haven't tuned into the Mr. Maple Show yet you're truly missing something special!
 With updates that delve into plant care and showcase the newest Japanese Maple varieties it's a goldmine of knowledge.
 Be sure to hit that like button and subscribe to get your serving of maple delights!

 Lets discuss drainage because if your Japanese Maple isn't draining properly its like having a swim in a kiddie pool!
 The key thing to remember is to make sure your pot has at one hole at the bottom.
-Believe me if there are holes you might as well be attempting to grow your tree in a bowl of soup!
+Believe me, if there are no holes, you might as well be attempting to grow your tree in a bowl of soup!

 Selecting the proper pot is crucial!
 You need one that not enhances the appearance but also promotes the well being of your tree.
 While decorative bowls may be charming they aren't the best choice for your green companion!